 During a blood test the blood is analysed and the concentration of drug in it is calculated.

-Note: In some cases, such as in children, people with learning disabilities or people who do not like having blood taken, saliva levels can be checked instead of blood levels.
+Note: In some cases, such as in children, people with a learning disability or people who do not like having blood taken, saliva levels can be checked instead of blood levels.
 This is a simple test and the drug levels are measured by taking a saliva (spit) sample.
-This test is useful for several AEDs including carbamazepine, ethosuximide, gabapentin, lacosamide, lamotrigine, levetiracetam, oxcarbazepine, phenobarbital, phenytoin, primidone and vigabatrin.
+This test is useful for several AEDs including carbamazepine, clobazam, eslicarbazepine acetate, ethosuximide, gabapentin, lacosamide, lamotrigine, levetiracetam, oxcarbazepine, phenobarbital, phenytoin, primidone, vigabatrin and zonisamide.

 Therapeutic drug monitoring (TDM) means using blood levels to individualise epilepsy treatment to get the best seizure control with the least side effects for each person.
 Measuring the amount of drug in the blood is a way of looking at the link between drug concentration and its effect on seizures (whether it stops seizures or causes side effects).
 It is better to measure how effective an AED is using concentrations in the blood rather than the dose taken, because not all of the AED taken (the 'dose') will get into the blood.

-How useful TDM is depends on the reason it is being done (see below) and how the AED is absorbed in the body and how well it works.
+How useful TDM is depends on the reason it is being done (see below), how the AED is absorbed in the body and how well it works.

 When could TDM be useful?

-There are many situations when TDM can be useful in managing epilepsy.
-Here are some of them.
+There are many situations when TDM can be useful in managing epilepsy, including the following.

-When an individual’s seizures are controlled, TDM shows the ideal AED concentration (their individual theraputic concentration or ITC) to stop their seizures.
+When an individual’s seizures are controlled, TDM shows the ideal AED concentration (their individual therapeutic concentration or ITC) to stop their seizures.

 If the person’s ITC is known (see above) and seizures start again, their blood levels can be checked.
 If their blood level is at the ITC, the seizure was not caused by a problem with the medication.
 If the blood levels are not at the ITC this could be the reason why the seizures have started.
 Blood levels can change for many reasons including starting other medications, developing another condition, or with age.